reactive-python/reactpy/docs/source/life-cycle-hooks.rst

     The list of "dependencies" are not passed as arguments to the function.
 Ostensibly though, that is what they represent.
 Thus any variable referenced by the function must be listed as dependencies.
+We're
-We're working on a linter to help enforce this [GH202]_.
+    `working on a linter <https://github.com/idom-team/idom/issues/202>`_ to help enforce this.